Ani Lorak: 2006–2012: Changes of producer, Eurovision 2008 and Solntse

-2013-2017: Criticism for performing in Russia, Razve ty lyubil... and tour show Karolina
+2013–2017: Criticism for performing in Russia, Razve ty lyubil... and tour show Karolina

 In 2013, Lorak returned to Greece to produce her fourteenth "Zazhigay serdtse" together with Kontopoulos.
 Diana Golde and Ruslan Kvinta also wrote several songs for the album.
 From March to June 2014, Lorak was a coach on the fourth season "Holos Krainy".
 During this season, she coached singer Mykyta Aliekieiev, whom she also helped to start his career.

 In the wake of the annexation of Crimea and the war in the Donbas, Lorak continued performing in Russia.
 This led to severe criticism from several politicians and parts of the Ukrainian society.
 During several of her concerts in Odesa and Kyiv in 2014, protesters gathered in front of the concert venues.
 In November 2014, activists gathered to protest against her concert in the Palace of Ukraine.
 A concert in Odesa was subsequently cancelled as a result.

 Lorak's appearance in the New Year's programme on the television channel Inter was subject to severe criticism on social media.
 Her star on the Star Alley of Chernivtsi was first vandalised with the text "PTN GFY" and on the night of 29 to 30 January 2015, stolen.
 In May 2015, the Chernivtsi City Council decided to not reinstate a new star for Lorak.

 Meanwhile, Lorak scored large commercial success in Russia, performing several duets alongside singer Grigory Leps, which included "Ukhodi po-angliyski" and "Zerkala," which both fared well in the Russian radio charts.
 At the end of 2016, she released her next Russian-language album Razve ty lyubil?....
 In 2017, she toured the region with the tour "Karolina."

-2018-present: tour shows DIVA and The BEST
+2018–present: tour shows DIVA and The BEST

 At the start of 2018, Lorak started her next tour, titled DIVA, which received positive reviews from music critics.
 A live album and recording of the tour were released in 2020.
 In Autumn 2018, Lorak became a coach at the seventh series of The Voice of Russia.

 In August 2019, she debuted her jubileum concert tour THE BEST.
 In late 2019, Lorak released her twelfth studio album Za mechtoy, for which she wrote the majority of the songs herself.

-In 2021, she starred in an episode of the Russia-1 television show Sud’ba cheloveka, in which she gave a rare account into her personal life and career history.

-In 2022, she opposed the Russian invasion of Ukraine, but was heavily criticised for her slow response and continuation to sing in Russia.
+In 2022, she did not openly speak out against the Russian invasion of Ukraine, the only (probably) public reference she made about the war was on New Year's Day 2023 when she wrote (in Ukrainian) on Instagram that her brother "was forced to drink Jack Daniels in the basement to the sounds of bombs."
+In April 2023 she used the words "this situation" to describe the war and stated that she had chosen the position "I will not pay attention to it" because she had "to live my life, take care of my child, and keep myself in shape."
+In Ukraine she is being heavily criticised for hiding the fact of Russian aggression against Ukraine and lasting cooperation with Russian media.
+In April 2023 she stated that this attitude in Ukraine hurted here "because Ukraine is in my soul".